rharmonson/rharmonson.github.io/pages/2017/cos7inst.md

  pkts bytes target     prot opt in     out     source               destination
 ```

-In reviewing the firewall policies, we are permitting established connections, incoming IPv4 SSH connections, incoming IPv4 ICMP, IPv6 DHCP, then rejecting AND communicating anything not explicitly permitted using icmp-host-prohibited.
+In reviewing the firewall policies, we are permitting established connections, incoming IPv4 and IPv6 SSH connections, incoming IPv4 ICMP, IPv6 DHCP, then rejecting AND communicating anything not explicitly permitted using icmp-host-prohibited.
 If you are satisfied with the defaults, skip to the next section.
 Otherwise, backup the existing policies.

 ```
 [root@myhost sysconfig]# cd ~